-There is another couple is the film, happily married bland Polly and Ray Cutler (Jean Peters and Max Showalter) who become more entwined in the Loomis mess than they really want too.
+There is another couple is the film, happily married bland Polly and Ray Cutler (Jean Peters and Max Showalter) who become more entwined in the Loomis mess than they really wanted.
 In fact, though Monroe is the star of the film, her death occurs about two thirds into the story.
-The final act centers on a melodramatic chase by the police to catch George Loomis who has hijacked a boat that unknowing has another passenger on board, Polly.
+The final act centers on a melodramatic chase by the police to catch George Loomis, who has hijacked a boat that unbeknownst to him has another passenger on board, Polly.
 The chase on the mighty river ends with the boat caught in the strong currents of the Niagara River heading toward the Falls with the two passengers still on board.

 Unlike the Marilyn we saw in “Don’t Bother to Knock” just a year earlier, the Marilyn here is now closer to the Hollywood glamour girl we would come to know.
 There would be further refinements in her next two films softening the image to a more innocent sexiness that would sustain her for the rest of her career.
 But here her character is nasty and slutty; overtly sexy with a hint of disgust especially for her weak husband.
 Offsetting Marilyn’s steamy sexuality and nastiness is the beautiful but more down to earth beauty of Jean Peters.
 Peters character is beautiful and more importantly believable as a real woman while Marilyn’s, as it would be for the rest of her career, is a caricature, a teenage boy’s wet dream.